DBD-research-group/BirdSet/README.md

 ![logo](https://github.com/DBD-research-group/BirdSet/blob/main/resources/perch/birdsetsymbol.png)

-Deep learning (DL) models have emerged as a powerful tool in avian bioacoustics to assess environmental health.
-To maximize the potential of cost-effective and minimal-invasive passive acoustic monitoring (PAM), DL models must analyze bird vocalizations across a wide range of species and environmental conditions.
-However, data fragmentation challenges a comprehensive evaluation of generalization performance.
-Therefore, we introduce the $\texttt{BirdSet}$ dataset, comprising approximately 520,000 global bird recordings for training and over 400 hours of PAM recordings for testing.
+Deep learning models have emerged as a powerful tool in avian bioacoustics to assess environmental health.
+To maximize the potential of cost-effective and minimal-invasive passive acoustic monitoring (PAM), models must analyze bird vocalizations across a wide range of species and environmental conditions.
+However, data fragmentation challenges a evaluation of generalization performance.
+Therefore, we introduce the $\texttt{BirdSet}$ dataset, comprising approximately 520,000 global bird recordings for training and over 400 hours PAM recordings for testing.
 ## User Installation

 The simplest way to install $\texttt{BirdSet}$ is to clone this repository and install it as an editable package using [conda](https://docs.conda.io/en/latest/) and [pip](https://pip.pypa.io/en/stable/):